-I owned a property with my ex-spouse.
-I was awarded the house in the divorce.
-I sold it and purchased a new home that I will homestead.
-My ex-spouse also purchased a new home that they will homestead.
-Since I was awarded the house in the divorce, is my ex-spouse entitled to any of the former CAP?
-And, how will the portability amount be split or divided between our new homesteads?
+I owned property with my ex-spouse.
+I was awarded the home in the divorce.
+The home was sold, and we each purchased a new homestead.
+Since I was awarded the home in the divorce, is my ex-spouse entitled to any of the former cap?
+And, how is the portability amount split.

-Your spouse would be entitled to half of the CAP from the former residence.
-However, timing could be an issue, each situation is different please contact our office for clarification.
+Your spouse is entitled to half of the CAP from the former residence.
+Timing could be an issue, contact our office for clarification.